 - What motivates customers to return an item?

-- Optimizing your website experience to reduce ecommerce returns
+- How to optimize your website experience to reduce returns

 What motivates customers to return products?